 When is the best time to visit Disneyland?
-My favorite time of year at Disney is in the fall for Halloween and the magic of the holidays is absolutely amazing there.
+Our favorite time of year at Disney is in the fall for Halloween and during the holidays – it’s magical!

 - Book your tickets and reserve your dates in advance.
 Opt to pay extra for Genie+.

-- Make restaurant reservations in advance: Blue Bayou and Steakhouse 55 are two of my favorites
+- Make restaurant reservations in advance: Blue Bayou, Carthay Circle, and Steakhouse 55 are a few of our favorites.

 You can check out my Disneyland Instagram highlights here.